mpictor/go-xtract/README.md

 This is a fork of github.com/chriskirkland/go-xtract, with additions to make it work in my translation workflow.
 Original description:
 Library for extracting arbitrary strings from Go code.

+### License

+I see no references to copyright or license in the upstream repo.
+I am choosing to interpret this as "at least as permissive as BSD", and licensing my contributions under BSD 3-clause.
+Chris, if you have any issues with this, please reach out.

 ## Usage